 Dear First Grade Families,

-As always thank you so much for all of your support!
-Please feel free to reach out with any questions, comments, and our delights.
+As always, please feel free to reach out with any questions, comments and/or delights.

 All the best,